 - a.
 A comprehensive clinical assessment within three (3) calendar days of admission; - b.
-An initial assessment including an addiction focused history and physical examination, including a pregnancy test, as indicated, at admission by a physician or physician extender; - c.
+An initial assessment including an addiction focused history and physical examination, including a pregnancy test, as indicated at admission by a physician or physician extender; - c.
 A nursing evaluation upon admission; - d.
-Individualized service plan; - e.
+Individualized service plan;

+- Medicaid Clinical Coverage Policy No: 8A-8 Amended Date: January 1, 2025 - e.
 Daily assessment of progress during withdrawal management and any treatment changes; - f.
-Ability to conduct or arrange for laboratory and toxicology tests, which can be point-of-care testing; - g.
-Provide education to beneficiary regarding prescribed medications, potential drug interactions and side effects; - h.
-Medically necessary clinical services including individual therapy, as indicated; - i.
-Arranges involvement of family members or significant others in the withdrawal management process, and with informed consent; - j.
-Availability of specialized psychological and psychiatric consultation and supervision for biomedical, emotional, behavioral, and cognitive problems, as indicated: - k.
-Provide crisis interventions, when clinically appropriate; - 1.
-Provide 24-hour access to emergency medical consultation services; - m.
-Provide education to family members or significant others regarding withdrawal management process; - n.
-Ability to assist in accessing transportation services for a beneficiary who lacks safe transportation; - o.
-Provide linkage and coordination with care management; - p.
-Affiliation with other ASAM levels of care and behavioral health providers for linkage and referrals for counseling, medical, psychiatric, and continuing care; and - q.
+Provide on-site monitoring of the beneficiary based on documented severity of signs and symptoms of withdrawal and their overall medical status; - g.
+Ability to conduct or arrange for laboratory and toxicology tests, which can be point-of-care testing; - h.
+Provide education to beneficiary regarding prescribed medications, potential drug interactions and side effects: - i.
+Medically necessary clinical services including individual therapy, as indicated; - j.
+Arranges involvement of family members or significant others in the withdrawal management process, with informed consent; - k.
+Availability of specialized psychological and psychiatric consultation and supervision for biomedical, emotional, behavioral, and cognitive problems, as indicated: - 1.
+Provides crisis interventions, when clinically necessary; - m.
+Provide 24-hour access to emergency medical consultation services; - n.
+Provides education to family members or significant others regarding withdrawal management process; - o.
+Ability to assist in accessing transportation services for a beneficiary who lacks safe transportation; - p.
+Provide linkage and coordination with care management; - q.
+Affiliation with other ASAM levels of care and behavioral health providers for linkage and referrals for counseling, medical, psychiatric, and continuing care; and - r.
 Discharge planning beginning at admission.

-Evaluation and Management CPT codes, the comprehensive clinical assessment, individual therapy, laboratory tests, and toxicology tests are billed separate from the Ambulatory Withdrawal Management without Extended On-Site Monitoring service.
+Evaluation and Management CPT codes, the comprehensive clinical assessment, individual therapy, laboratory tests and toxicology tests are billed separate from the Ambulatory Withdrawal Management with Extended On-Site Monitoring service.

-This facility must be in operation a minimum of eight hours per day, all five weekdays (Monday through Friday), and a minimum of four hours daily on the weekend (Saturday and Sunday).
+This facility must be in operation a minimum of eight (8) hours per day, all five weekdays (Monday through Friday), and a minimum of four hours daily on the weekend (Saturday and Sunday).
 The hours of operation must be extended based on beneficiary need.
-This service must be available for admission seven days per week.
-Program medical staff shall be available to provide 24-hour access for emergency medical consultation services, inperson or virtually.
+This service must be available for admission seven (7) days per week.
+Program medical staff shall be available to provide 24-hour access for emergency medical consultation services, in-person or virtually.